top of page

 Children In Care

-For children in care—those living in foster homes, group homes, or residential facilities—the festive season can magnify the void left by the absence of a stable, nurturing family environment.
-The emphasis on family gatherings, shared traditions, and togetherness can serve as a poignant reminder of what they may lack.
+For children in care, those living in foster homes, group homes, or residential facilities the festive season can intensify feelings of loss and difference.
+With heightened focus on family gatherings, shared traditions, and togetherness, this time of year can act as a stark reminder of what they may be missing.
 Instead of bringing a sense of excitement, this season is overshadowed with overwhelming evidence of being different or left out.
 This in turn may lead to feelings of loneliness and isolation presenting themselves or intensifying during the holidays.

 Conclusion